Chenopodium nuttalliae

-Chenopodium nuttalliae is a species of edible plant native to Mexico.
-It is known by the common names huauzontle (literally "hairy amaranth", from the Nahuatl huauhtli 'amaranth' and tzontli 'hair') and Aztec broccoli.
-Other variations of the name include huauhzontle, huazontle, huanzontle, and guausoncle.
-It is related to other commonly-consumed plants such as quinoa, amaranth, and epazote, as well as the common American weeds goosefoot and lambsquarters.
-The plant grows upright branches with red tinted green leafy stems.
-Huauzontle stems superficially resemble baby broccoli, although the stems are much thinner, and support fewer of the leaves.
+Chenopodium nuttalliae is a species of plant also known by the common names huauzontle (literally 'hairy amaranth', from the Nahuatl huauhtli 'amaranth' and tzontli 'hair') and Aztec broccoli.
+(Note: Other variations of the name include huauhzontle, huazontle, huanzontle, and guausoncle.)
+It is related to other commonly consumed plants such as quinoa, amaranth, and epazote, as well as the common American weeds goosefoot and lambsquarters.

-Like amaranth, huauzontle is very resistant to cold and dry climates, and grows even in poor soil.
-In addition, it has a high nutritional level, which makes it an excellent grain alternative in regions with difficulties sowing other types of cereals.